osama4test/E2ECypressTesting_Cross-browserTesting_DebtPayOffPlaner/Readme.txt

 -Select a browser and click "Start E2E testing"
 -This will open a new window and you should see a list of tests.
 -Double click on the test you want to run.

+-For Parallel Testing:
+Execute "npm run cy:parallel" in terminal